 How long do I have to make repairs?

-Make sure you check with your insurance company about how long you have to get your car to the shop for repairs.
-Most claims have a statute of limitations that will state exactly how long you have to get your car fixed before the claim is longer valid.
+Make sure you ask your insurance company how long you have to get your car to the shop for repairs.
+Most claims have a statute of limitations that will state exactly how long you have to get your car fixed before the claim is no longer valid.